qBraid/QCHack-2021/QCHT/README.md

 ## Transverse field Ising Model

 [The transverse field Ising Model](https://en.wikipedia.org/wiki/Transverse-field_Ising_model) can be described by a two-state system where each state corresponds to the value of the spin.
 Due to non-commuting observables when the transverse field is introduced, a quantum approach is needed in order to calculate the Hamiltonian of the system.
-We can therefore match the number of the spins that create the Ising chain to qubits, and use a two-qubit circuit (since only two neighboring spins interact) to perform the non-commuting matrices calculations.
-Then the unitary matrix of the circuit is returned, that is used in the calculation of the Hamiltonian of the whole system, which looks like this
+We can therefore match the number of the spins that create the Ising chain to qubits, and use a two-qubit circuit (since only two neighboring spins interact each time) to perform the non-commuting matrices calculations.
+Then the unitary matrix of the circuit is returned and it's used in the calculation of the Hamiltonian for the whole system.
+The general form of the transverse field Ising Model Hamiltonian is

 ![Transverse Field Ising Model Hamiltonian Formula](https://i.imgur.com/7FKY93c.png)